mabelzhang/ros1_bridge_sandbox/README.md

-Minimal packages to demonstrate the usage of [`ros1_bridge`](https://github.com/ros2/ros1_bridge), a communication channel between ROS 1 and ROS 2.
+Minimal examples to demonstrate the usage of [`ros1_bridge`](https://github.com/ros2/ros1_bridge), a communication channel between ROS 1 and ROS 2.
 The bridge allows packages in ROS 1 and ROS 2 to run simultaneously, so that